Markus Gross: Academic career

 Gross has served on papers committees of the major graphics conferences multiple times, including ACM SIGGRAPH, IEEE Visualization, Eurographics, Pacific Graphics, and others.
 In 2005 he became the first European papers chair of ACM SIGGRAPH.

+He was the conference co-chair of the Eurographics 2021.

 In addition, he has been the co-organizer of various international symposia.
 He has served on the editorial advisory boards of various journals and was associate editor of IEEE Computer Graphics & Applications.